johnjhacking/badgerDAPS/README.md

 Enter an OU number, or press 'x' to exit.
 ```
-As you can see, you can create specific files for multiple OUs.
+As you can see, seperate OU files can be created.
 The end result is a neatly formatted, newline host file that can be passed to other red team tools.
 ```
 └─$ cat Servers.txt
 SERVER-1-FOO